 On December 14, 2018, substantial changes were announced for Alberta’s Condominium Property Act and Condominium Property Regulation.
 The changes will come into effect July 1, 2019 and Jan 1, 2020.
 Some highlights of the new laws are:

-- Transparency and Record Keeping: The Corporation has to keep more documents for specified periods and any Owner can request and copy the Corporation’s records.
+Transparency and Record Keeping: The Corporation has to keep more documents for specified periods and any owner can request any copy the Corporation’s records.

-- Fines: For residential units, fines have been capped at $200 for the first offense and $500 for subsequent offences.
+Fines: For residential units, fines have been capped at $200 for the first offense and $500 for subsequent offences.
 Owners will have the ability to “appeal” the fine before it sticks.
-For commercial units, the fines are capped at $1000 and $2500 for first and subsequent offences, respectively.

 Phase III will focus on an establishment of a tribunal to resolve condominium disputes but no timeline for implementation for Phase III has been provided.